-I’m Jesse Baldwin-Philippi, visiting faculty in civic media at Emerson College and a researcher in the Engagement Game Lab.
-My research interests lie at the intersection of political communication, civic media, science and technology studies, and rhetoric.
+I’m Jesse Baldwin-Philippi, Assistant Professor of New Media at Fordham University.
+My research interests lie at the intersection of political communication, civic media, science and technology studies, and rhetoric, and I’ve previously been affiliated with the Engagement Game Lab at Emerson College.
 My work is fundamentally concerned with how engagement with new technologies can restructure forms of political participation and ideas about citizenship–to read more about it, click here.
 I use this space to catalogue some off-the-cuff musings on tech and politics and think through potential future research questions–feel free to chime in or ask questions!

 As part of a recurring interview series over at the Qualitative Political Communication Research blog, I shared some of my ideas about civic tech and methods with Rasmus Kleis Nielsen.
 Among them, thoughts on generalizability:

 For me, the more important divide is between inductive/deductive, rather than qualitative, quantitative.
 In addition to excelling at depth, etc., qualitative research is important for its ability to get at inductive questions.
 In that case, it can certainly be generalizable, revealing broader, emergent concepts or happenings, which are really important for this moment in political communication and civic media research.

 as well as what type of questions political comm should be grappling with more broadly.